acs/spoting/doc/use_cases.md

 ### General Explorer

-In this use case the idea is to explorer the Sportify Web API and start implementing the basic methods that will be used in other use cases.
+In this use case the idea is to explorer the Spotify Web API and start implementing the basic methods that will be used in other use cases.
 In the future much of this work will bre replaced by the [spotipy](https://github.com/plamere/spotipy) library, but with the goal of learning in deep the Web API, right now I only use spotipy for the OAuth-2 auth.